tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 }
 ```

-Here, the test queries are defined as constant SQL strings.
+Here, the test queries are defined as constant strings in Java.
 Note that the test query above is intended to be simple to illustate the automation.
 The actual test queries are usually more complex than that.
 The results will be captured in JUnit/TestNG tests, and expectations are verified by using various TestNG assertions.
-We also remove heuristic tests that cannot be done using assertions.
+We also remove heuristic tests that cannot be verified using assertions.
 Instead, those tests will be verified during User-Acceptance Test phase where data analysts will try out the final views of data marts.
 In addition, we add tests to verify intermediate steps of the ETL processes.